LottieJaneDev/usgs_earthquake_data_pipeline/setup.md

 ## Project Start

-1. Spin up the project resources using Terraform (Infrastructure as Code) (Iac) follow the set [Terraform start guide here](src/terraform/README.md)
+1. Spin up the project resources using Terraform (Infrastructure as Code) (Iac) follow the [Terraform start guide here](src/terraform/README.md)

+2. Spin up the Docker Container for Mage, follow the [Mage Project Start guide here](src/mage/README.md) this includes the DBT analytics engineering layer.

+3. Visit the Final [Project Dashboard](link) to visualise the earthquakes from all around the globe :earth_africa: